 Washington kept and bred many hunting hounds.
 He is known as the "Father of the American Foxhound," and kept more than 30 of the dogs.
 According to his journals, three of the hounds' names were Drunkard, Tipler, and Tipsy.

 19. He lost more battles than he won.

-According to Joseph J. Ellis' His Excellency: George Washington, “he lost more battles than any victorious general in modern history.”
+According to Joseph J. Ellis's His Excellency: George Washington, our first president "lost more battles than any victorious general in modern history.”